IBM/varnish-operator/docs/development.md

 The StatefulSet will reload the pods with new image.
 If you're reusing the same image name, make sure `spec.statefulSet.container.imagePullPolicy` is set to `Always` and reload the pods manually by deleting them or recreating the `VarnishCluster`.

-For images uploaded to a private registry, [create an image pull secret](https://pages.github.com/IBM/varnish-operator/managed-kubernetes/container-registry.html#creating-an-image-pull-secret) and set the name of it in the `spec.varnish.imagePullSecret` field.

 To change varnishd - varnish daemon or varnish metrics exporter containers refer to appropriate Docker files configurations.
 Update `VarnishCluster` and specify your images same way as it is described for varnish controller above.

 To build new varnishd use: